lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Additionally, the OSCORE Option is added as an Outer option, signaling that the message is OSCORE protected.
-This option carries the information necessary to retrieve the Security Context with which the message was encrypted so that it may be correctly decrypted at the other end-point.
+This option carries the information necessary to retrieve the Security Context with which the message was encrypted to be correctly decrypted at the other end-point.

 ~~~~